Our Lab

 Aparna Balagopalan

-Aparna Balagopalan is a fourth year PhD student in EECS at MIT.
+Aparna Balagopalan is a fifth year PhD student in EECS at MIT.
 Her research broadly focuses on developing fair and robust models by re-evaluating and surfacing assumptions in machine learning-based measurements in socially-relevant contexts like healthcare.
 Prior to this, she received a Master’s degree from the University of Toronto and a BTech degree from IIT Guwahati.
 She currently holds an Amazon Doctoral Fellowship from MIT’s Science Hub.

 Avatar